gorangrubic/HostMe/README.md

 # HostMe (imbVeles fork)
 Improvements by Goran Grubić (http://blog.veles.rs):

-* Supports multiple instances running as it is able to auto detect unused port and reassign it if the one from the configuration is already server.
+* Supports multiple instances running as it is able to auto detect unused port and reassign it if the one from the configuration is already served.

 > This is controllable from: Configuration.doAutoSelectUnusedPort